reubenstr/ElectroPup/README.md

 - I2S for sound driver (future barks 🐶)
 - SBUS to use RC transmitter if BLE gamepad fails in RF conjected areas

+The current version of the Auxiliary Board was designed to be quick to assemble (hence the STM32 dev board) to make the board more accessible for builders with non-advanced skills.

 # 🎮 Gamepad

 <img src="https://github.com/reubenstr/ElectroPup/blob/main/images/electro-pup-gamepad-controls.png" width="800">

 ElectroPup was coded with a PS4 controller in mind.
-But xBox, PS5, Logitech gamepads can also be used with minor software modifications: [gamepad.py](https://github.com/reubenstr/ElectroPup/blob/250d78c293b20c71e25bdc08a2818614014fc070/src/system/gamepad/gamepad.py) and [gamepad_inferface.py](https://github.com/reubenstr/ElectroPup/blob/250d78c293b20c71e25bdc08a2818614014fc070/src/system/gamepad/gamepad_interface.py#L404)
+But xBox, PS5, Logitech gamepads can also be used with minor software modifications at [gamepad.py](https://github.com/reubenstr/ElectroPup/blob/250d78c293b20c71e25bdc08a2818614014fc070/src/system/gamepad/gamepad.py) and [gamepad_inferface.py](https://github.com/reubenstr/ElectroPup/blob/250d78c293b20c71e25bdc08a2818614014fc070/src/system/gamepad/gamepad_interface.py#L404).

 Future additions to the controller will include commands to flip the quadruped after a rollover, change gait, hop, bark, etc.